Governance Documents

 Independent legal counsel shall be other than the corporation's regular legal counsel, and shall be designated by a majority of the directors of the corporation who are not involved in the action, suit or proceeding.
 The fees and expenses of independent legal counsel shall be paid by the corporation.

-Expenses incurred by a person in connection with any action, suit or proceeding may be advanced by the corporation before final disposition thereof if such person agrees in writing to repay amounts so advanced if it is determined that he is not entitled to indemnification by the corporation.
+Expenses incurred by a person in connection with any action, suit or proceeding may be advanced by the corporation before final disposition thereof if such person agrees in writing to repay amounts so advanced if it is determined that they are not entitled to indemnification by the corporation.

 The rights of indemnification contained in this Article shall be in addition to any rights to which a person may otherwise be entitled by contract or by law.